Wix vs Shopify — Which is Better?

 Using AI to help you create content

-Wix and Shopify have both recently embraced generative AI, adding features that produce content (page copy, blog posts, product descriptions) based on keywords and instructions you provide.
+Wix and Shopify have both recently embraced generative AI, adding features that produce content (page copy, blog posts, product descriptions and images) based on keywords and instructions you provide.

 Wix's AI Text Creator feature